(More than) Ten Questions with Jeffrey Lewis (at Reverb on Tuesday w/David Nance)…

 Those sketches you did for your box sets are just fantastic.

 Yeah, I’m always trying to work out some new stuff.
 I actually just played a show in New York City last night that was 100% all new songs.
 I was just reading all the lyrics off of lyric sheets for the entire night.
 I feel like I usually have to write a lot of songs before I end up with any that I feel strong enough to really hold on to.
-Part of that process is trying out some new material after just letting it having a chance to take shape over the course of different performances and just sort of feeling what it feels like to play stuff in front of people.
+Part of that process is trying out some new material after just letting it have a chance to take shape over the course of different performances and just sort of feeling what it feels like to play stuff in front of people.
 That’s part of the writing process for me.

 What stories have I heard about it?
 In some ways in song writing circles it’s kind of legendary for being the home of Simon Joyner.
 Simon Joyner was an important influence on me in the ‘90s when I was just starting to get into Indie music and songs and songwriting.
-Of course Bright Eyes is a pretty major figure in the alternative music and Indie songwriting.
-For like an Indie songwriter or an Indie rock band that concentrates on songwriting, I think Omaha has a sort of legend or a sort of a atmosphere to it.
+Of course Bright Eyes is a pretty major figure in alternative music and Indie songwriting.
+For an Indie songwriter or an Indie rock band that concentrates on songwriting, I think Omaha has a sort of legend or a sort of a atmosphere to it.

 Jeffrey Lewis and Los Bolts play with David Nance Tuesday, Nov.
 15, at Reverb Lounge, 6121 Military Ave.
 Tickets are $8, showtime is 9 p.m.
 For more information, go to onepercentproductions.com.